ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. _ingest_basics:

-The following figure illustrates a simple Ray AIR training job that (1) loads parquet data from S3, (2) applies a simple user-defined function to preprocess batches of data, and (3) runs an AIR Trainer with the given dataset and preprocessor.
+The following figure illustrates a simple Ray AIR training job that (1) loads parquet data from S3, (2) applies a simple :ref:`user-defined function <transform_datasets_writing_udfs>` to preprocess batches of data, and (3) runs an AIR Trainer with the given dataset and preprocessor.

 .. figure:: images/ingest.svg